 Pineapple Lumpia $3.29 — Pongu Pongu, Pandora, Animal Kingdom

 Imagine a crispy spring roll stuffed with lightly sweetened cream cheese and pineapple, then rolled in sugar.
 (The inspiration for this treat comes from a popular snack food from the Philippines!)
 It may not look like much, but this is a not-crazy-sweet, satisfying snack we love.
 Best part: For $3.29 for one, it doesn’t break the bank!
-If you travel to Disneyland, you can find the Pineapple Lumpia at Disneyland’s Tropical Hideaway!
+If you travel to Disneyland, you can find a Banana Jackfruit Lumpia at Disneyland’s Tropical Hideaway!

 Even though World Showcase doesn’t open until 11AM, Les Halles opens daily at 9AM so you can always head back there for an assortment of great b-fast options!
 And heads up, bacon lovers, there’s SO MUCH bacon in every layer of this roll!
 The cheese takes a backseat here, but that is a-ok because: BACON.